1969

 2017: Ebetsu Plaza

-Saturday morning, Sept.
+On Saturday morning, Sept.
 8, 2017, the community gathered for the grand opening of Ebetsu Plaza, named in honor of the 40th anniversary of Gresham’s sister-city pact with Ebetsu, Japan.
-The event featured refreshments, goody bags and music from a koto (Japanese harp).
+The event featured refreshments, goody bags and koto music .

 “We were originally going to name it Tsuru Plaza, but we realized it would be perfect to name it Ebetsu Plaza,” Card said.